LEARNING GUIDE TO:

 A Brief Introduction to Herman Melville

 Herman Melville, born in 1819, grew up in New York in a family with eight children.
 When Melville was about 13, his father died suddenly, leaving the family to face economic hardship.
 Melville held a wide variety of jobs but put most of his energy into writing.
 He taught, traveled and for a time worked on a merchant ship, a whaling vessel, and as a clerk in a store.
 Melville traveled frequently, spending time in places such as the Marquesa Islands and Maui.
-He worked on a U.S. Navy frigate which journeyed along the Western coasts of both North and South America and offered him the opportunity to practice story-telling skills among a crew eager to be entertained.
+He worked on a U.S. Navy frigate that journeyed along the Western coasts of both North and South America and offered him the opportunity to practice story-telling skills among a crew eager to be entertained.

 Melville wrote short stories, poetry and novels, the most famous of which, Moby Dick, was published in 1851.
 The novel met with mixed reviews, some seriously hostile to the long and detailed escape into the world of whaling.
-At the end of his life Melville was working on Billy Budd and had not quite finished it when he died in 1891.
+At the end of his life, Melville was working on Billy Budd and had not quite finished it when he died in 1891.

 Although Melville garnered little respect for his literary efforts, within a few decades following his death there occurred an impressive revival of his reputation, first in England and later in the United States.
-Moby Dick has become a part of literary canon and Billy Budd is considered one of the finest novellas in American literature.
+Moby Dick has become a part of literary canon, and Billy Budd is considered one of the finest novellas in American literature.
 Both works have been made into films of exceptionally high quality; Captain Ahab and Captain Veer are commonly recognized allusions to important ideas and images.

-Terms, Historical Figures and Concepts
+Terms, Historical figures, and concepts

 That Will Help Students Understand Billy Budd

-The following terms, historical figures and concepts will help students understand the story.
+The following terms, historical figures, and concepts will help students understand the story.
 This information can be presented by direct instruction or through research performed by students.
 The research can be done by several students together with each group making a presentation to the class.

 Thoreau and Lincoln -- Two Different Approaches to Changing Society: Thoreau opposed both slavery and the Mexican War of 1846 - 1848.
 In Thoreau's mind these were such great evils that he could not cooperate with a government that supported them.
 Thus, he was briefly imprisoned for refusing to pay taxes that were used to support the war and wrote an essay asserting that when an individual's higher law and the law of the state come into conflict, the individual must follow his or her higher law.